uocsclub/uocsclub.github.io/README.md

 ## Contributing

-If you would like to contribute to the the project see the [contributing guide lines](CONTRIBUTING.md).
+If you would like to contribute to the the project see the [contributing guidelines](CONTRIBUTING.md).